openucx/ucc/README.md

 * Flexible synchronous model
 * Repetitive collective operations (init once and invoke multiple times)
 * Hardware collectives are a first-class citizen

+## Contributing
+Thanks for your interest in contributing to UCC, please see our technical and legal guidelines in the [contributing](contributing.md) file.

+## License
+UCC is BSD-style licensed, as found in the [LICENSE](license) file.